The default Configurator setup is a great starting point for quickly providing configuration hooks for

 and so forth.

 Each ConfigurationSource is loaded in sequence.
-Field assignments discovered later in the sequence
+Property assignments discovered later in the sequence

 override assignments from earlier in the sequence.